jaballogian/android-jetpack-pro-submission/app/src/test/test_scenarios.md

 ### Detail View Model Test

-1. Load the selected Movie data
+1. Load the selected Movie data:
 * Ensure that the data is not null
 * Ensure that the data has the correct value
 * Test the data with empty string data

-2. Load the selected TV Show data
+2. Load the selected TV Show data:
 * Ensure that the data is not null
 * Ensure that the data has the correct value
 * Test the data with empty string data

+# INSTRUMENTATION TESTING SCENARIOS

+### Film Recycler View

+1. Load Movies list data into recyler view:
+* Ensure that the recycler view shows movies list data
+* Scroll the recyler view into half of the list size/length item
+* Scroll the recyler view into the last item

+2. Load TV Shows list data into recyler view:
+* Ensure that the recyler view shows tv shows list data
+* Scroll the recyler view into half of the list size/length item
+* Scroll the recyler view into the last item